MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 7. Close Group Policy Management.

+### Create Active Directory test user

+In this section, you'll add a test user who will be able to logon to the domain using Always On VPN.

+1. On the domain controller, open Active Directory Users and Computers.

+1. Under your domain, right-click **Users**.
+Select **New**.
+For **User logon name**, enter any logon name.
+Select **Next**.

+1. Choose a password for the user.

+1. Deselect **User must change password at next logon**.
+Select **Password never expires**.

+1. Select **Finish**.

 ### Create Active Directory groups

 In this section, you'll add three new Active Directory (AD) groups: the VPN Users group, the VPN Servers group, and the NPS Servers group.
-Each one of these groups will contain the servers that are allowed to request certificates from the CA.

 **Create the VPN Users group:**

-1. On a domain controller, open Active Directory Users and Computers.
+1. On the domain controller, open Active Directory Users and Computers.

-2. Right-click a container or organizational unit (for example, *Users*), select **New**, then select **Group**.
+2. Under your domain, right-click **Users**.
+Select **New**, then select **Group**.

 3. In **Group name**, enter **VPN Users**, then select **OK**.